Resources

 $O(N!)$ Iterating through every single permutation.

-Generally, you want to avoid doing anything above $O(N)$.
-In smaller cases, $O(N\log(N))$ and $O(N^2)$ are forgivable, but be cautious when doing so.
+Generally, you want to keep your time complexity as low/fast as possible.
 Also, Big O Notation disregards the constant value, so if your $N$ is like $9 * 10^{17}$, obviously $O(N)$ will be extremely slow.

 Examples of naive versus efficient code can be seen here.